 All data analysis is reviewed and approved by trained clinical personnel.

-The Oxygen Deliver Index™ is communicated to the responsible physician, and can be used for clinical decision-making and patient tailored treatment.
+The Oxygen Deliver Index™ is can be used for advising in clinical decision-making and patient tailored treatments.

 - Arnaldo Dubin, Microcirculation in the intensive care unit, Rev Bras Ter Intensiva.
 2011; 23(3):249-251.

 - Wester T, Awan ZA, Kvernebo TS, Salerud G, Kvernebo K, Skin microvascular morphology and hemodynamics during treatment with veno- arterial extra-corporeal membrane oxygenation, Clin Hemorheol Microcirc, 2014; 56(2):119-31.